 Students research a specific question related to one topic from Elective topic 1: Homelessness, Elective topic 2: Transport safety or Elective topic 3: Anxiety.
 They collect, analyse and synthesise information from primary sources and secondary sources.
-They complete a local or regional context analysis and needs assessment using the salutogenic approach and social ecological model and plan for action using the diffusion of innovations model.
+They complete a local or regional context analysis and needs assessment using the salutogenic approach, Ottawa Charter strategies (advocate, enable and mediate), overarching resources (health literacy and social justice) and social ecological model.
+Students plan for action using the diffusion of innovations model.